Duo Single Sign-On for Cisco Firepower with AnyConnectLast Updated: May 5th, 2023

 With another SAML identity provider as the Duo SSO authentication source, Duo SSO immediately redirects the login attempt to that SAML IdP for primary authentication.
 Users do not see the Duo SSO primary login screen.

 Successful verification of your primary credentials by Active Directory or a SAML IdP redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to Cisco Firepower to complete the login process.

 * Universal Prompt experience shown.

 You can also log into Cisco Firepower using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Cisco Firepower in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Cisco Firepower.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Cisco Firepower.

 Cisco AnyConnect mobile or desktop apps require version 4.6 or higher.
 Select your connection profile from your AnyConnect client and click Login.
 You will be redirected to authenticate to Duo Single Sign-On.